ajahne/blog/_drafts/2018-11-06-javascript-array-level-up.md

 header:
   image: /assets/images/level-up-arrays.jpg
 ---
 Time to level up our Array game!
-With the advent of ES6, JavaScript `Arrays` have added new functionality that will enhance our code and streamline the way we have solve problems.
-In this post I will highlight six ES6 `Array` methods, outlining the ways we may have solved problems in the past and illustrating how we can use the new functions to do it (better) now.
+With the advent of ES6, JavaScript `Arrays` have added new functionality that will enhance our programs and streamline the way we have solve problems.
+In this post I will highlight six ES6 `Array` methods, outlining the ways we may have solved problems in the past and illustrating how we can use these new functions to do it (better) now.

 Basically this post is a JavaScript `Array` version of **old and busted vs new hotness**.
+Let's get it.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ha-uagjJQ9k" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>  <br/>

-Let's get it.

 ## Table Of Contents
 - [Array.of()](#arrayof)